-Is the child currently home schooled?
+Is the child currently home-schooled?

-Is child currently attending high school?
+Is the child currently attending high school?

 What year is the child expected to leave school?

-Transition related supports provided to the child
+Transition-related supports provided to the child

 Current employment status